Piano concerto: Form

 Examples by Mozart and Beethoven follow this model, but many others do not.
 Beethoven's Piano Concerto No. 4 includes a last-movement cadenza, and many other composers introduced innovations.
-For example, Liszt's second and third concertos are played without breaks between the different sections, Brahms's Piano Concerto No. 2 and Liszt's Piano Concerto No. 1 have 4 movements and Tchaikovsky's Piano Concerto No. 3 in E-flat major has only one (Allegro brillante).
+For example, Liszt's second and third concertos are played without breaks between the different sections, Brahms's Piano Concerto No. 2, Liszt's Piano Concerto No. 1 and Moszkowski's Piano Concerto No. 2 have 4 movements and Tchaikovsky's Piano Concerto No. 3 in E-flat major has only one (Allegro brillante).